The last six weeks have been an intense rollercoaster ride for me.

 At the time of writing, Switter has 72,923 users and averages 420GB of traffic per day.

 Our immediate goal is to make Switter sustainable.
 This means staying online, understanding the legalities, as well as finding ethical ways to generate revenue to cover running costs.
+We’ve begun building out a modern advertising platform for escorts called Tryst.

 Assembly Four’s long term goal is to increase safety and well-being for sex workers globally.
 Sex work is real work and it’s someone’s own right to do what they want with their own body.